How to Become a Personal Trainer: 9 Key Steps to a Career in Fitness

 You might be surprised to learn that, technically, you don't need any specific qualifications to become a personal trainer or fitness instructor.
 The fitness industry is largely unregulated, which means that anyone can call themselves a personal trainer.
 But if you want to be taken seriously, you need to become certified.
 That means meeting age and educational requirements, choosing a reputable certification program, and passing an exam.
 You can boost your odds of success by completing a training program at a college or vocational school first.
 After all, in order to succeed in this field, a personal trainer should have training in areas like anatomy, physiology, and nutrition.
 A post-secondary program can give you that kind of educational foundation.

 The good news is that skilled trainers can find plenty of opportunities.
 Personal training is a $14-billion industry that has grown steadily over the past few years.
-Looking ahead, jobs for fitness professionals are expected to expand by 19 percent over the decade between 2021 and 2031, according to employment projections from the Bureau of Labor Statistics, Occupational Outlook Handbook.
-About 65,500 jobs for fitness trainers and aerobics instructors should open up each year during that time frame.*
+Looking ahead, jobs for fitness professionals are expected to expand by 14 percent over the decade between 2023 and 2033, according to employment projections from the Bureau of Labor Statistics, Occupational Outlook Handbook (OOH).
+About 73,700 jobs for fitness trainers and aerobics instructors should open up each year during that time frame.

 So get all the details about what's involved in becoming a personal trainer by checking out the information below: